grafana/tempo/docs/sources/tempo/traceql/_index.md

 { ."attribute name with space" = "value" }
 ```

-You can query for an exception in your span event
+You can use quoted attributes syntax with non-quoted attribute syntax, the following is a valid TraceQL query:

 ```
-{ event.exception.message ~= "something went wrong" }
+{ span.attribute."attribute name with space" = "value" }
 ```

 {{< admonition type="note" >}}